OpenVidu/openvidu.io-docs/docs/demos/openvidu-call-ionic.md

     padding-left: 20px;
     padding-right: 20px;
     ">
     To deploy apps to an Android device and debug them, developer mode must be enabled and allow for USB debugging turned on.
-Check out <a href="https://developer.android.com/studio/debug/dev-options#enable">these instructions</a> to do this on a device.
+Check out <a href="https://developer.android.com/studio/debug/dev-options#enable" target="blank">these instructions</a> to do this on a device.
 </div>
 </div>